Write your book in Reedsy Studio. Try the beloved writing app for free today.

 This is by far my favorite blog post from this site, which I check my emails and read every day.
 I too struggled with this as a writer at first, thinking that every little detail had to be added to a description so the reader can feel as though he's walking around in your world.
 It wasn't until I read Elmore Leonard and Walter Mosley that I discovered that you can give a vivid description of a person, place or thing in just a few sentences, if not just one sentence.
 George V Higgins, also one of my favorite authors, hardly ever use descriptions in his novels, mostly just dialogue.
 But when you read his books, you feel like you're sitting right there with his characters, with the settings clear as day using YOUR OWN VIVD IMAGINATION!!
 Most readers I talk to love novels that move with fast pacing, that his not weighted down with heavy, boring descriptions that end up putting you to sleep.
 Thank you, Jerry Jenkins, this was a fun, helpful blog to read.

-Juan Mendez Scott - Over 5 years ago
+Juan Mendez Scott - Almost 6 years ago

 Comments are now closed.